Updated March 6, 2020

 Along with babies, toddlers require extra care and a slightly different method for park touring.
 Check out my Toddler Post for all sorts of tips, including information on Rider Swap, Single Rider attractions and more.
 The Single Rider option is excellent for adults who want to enjoy an attraction with a short wait time.

-Places to Escape for Nursing or Napping
+Places to Escape for Quiet (nursing, napping, etc)

 In addition to the Baby Care Centers, there are small areas in each park that will be good for a quick escape – to let your crawler stretch his legs, to nurse, to feed a baby, to allow kids to nap in their strollers and more.
 Take a look at this map for my suggestions:

 1. The little nooks and steps on Main Street – good for nursing or just to sit for a bit.
 The rockers and chairs are almost always taken, but the steps might give you a reprieve.

 2. The “library” inside the Market House (Starbucks) on Main Street.